CPAN-Security/security.metacpan.org/docs/guides/maintainer-security-reports.md

-The first thing you should do is acknowledge receipt of the report, ideally copying the CPAN Security Group [cpan-security@security.metacpan.org](mailto:cpan-security@security.metacpan.org) if the noticiation is not from us or copied to us.
+The first thing you should do is acknowledge receipt of the report, ideally copying the CPAN Security Group [cpan-security@security.metacpan.org](mailto:cpan-security@security.metacpan.org) if the notification is not from us or copied to us.

 If you no longer maintain the module, indicate that in your reply.
 If there is a different maintainer, then refer the reporter to that maintainer, and ideally copy them on the report.